GIS4DEV/GIS4DEV.github.io/_posts/2021-09-16-github-pages.md

 - [Git](https://git-scm.com/) is open-source software code for using version control for digital repositories and facilitating collaboration.
 - [Git](https://git-scm.com/) can be run from a command line shell or from a simple GUI (graphical user interface), or from a third-party program.
-- [GitHub](https://github.com) is one of many proprietary companies offering services implementing Git, making it more convenient to use and providing web servers for backing up and sharing repositories.
+- [GitHub](https://github.com) is one of many companies offering services implementing Git, making it more convenient to use and providing web servers for backing up and sharing repositories.
   - [GitHub](https://github.com) is a popular platform for hosting open-source software projects, including [QGIS](https://github.com/qgis/QGIS).
   - The [GitHub](https://github.com) web application provides many of Git's editing and version control features without downloading any software.
   - GitHub also has its own [Desktop Application](https://desktop.github.com/).